Lessons Learned from the Women in Technology Luncheon at Collaborate16

 At the heart of Heli’s message, was the concept of choosing your own path, and not letting others define who you are.
 She spoke about meeting challenges head-on.
 Heli always particularly excelled in Mathematics, yet found Computer Science to be quite challenging.
 Her friends and family were surprised to see her pursue an education and career in Computer Science, rather than her strength in Mathematics.
 Heli attributed much of her success to surrounding herself with people who supported and believed in her.
 As a woman, Heli said she always felt that support from her country of Finland, the schools she attended, teachers, parents, and now her husband and children.
 She spoke about making time each night to help her children with their homework, cooking with her family, and participating in various dance classes.
 She challenged us all to find a balance between work, home, and personal success.

 So, have I found my “balance?”
 I’m not quite sure how to answer that.
 Life is dynamic.
 As a working mother, finding a true balance is like the finish line that always seems to be just out of sight.
-One thing I can confidently say though is that I’ve probably lost balance when I’ve stopped asking myself the question.
+One thing I can confidently say however is that I’ve probably lost my balance least when I’ve stopped asking myself the question.